bravo-box/splunk-on-aks/readme.md

 az account show
 ```

-Now that we have access to the Azure environment from the Azure Linux jumpbox, we will need to get the AKS credentials into our kubeconfig file.
+Now that we have access to the Azure environment from the Azure Linux jumpbox, we will need to get the AKS credentials into your kubeconfig file.

 ```bash
 rg=<resource group name>